brentkearney/workshops/README.md

   To run it, get a shell in the container (i.e. `docker exec -it ws bash` if your container name is "ws"), and run: `rake db:seed`.

-After the first time you run it, you will pobably want to **edit the entrypoint.sh script**, and comment out some of it, such as creating the gemset, `rake db:seed`, adding default settings, and creating admin accounts.
+After the first time you run it, you will pobably want to **edit the entrypoint.sh script**, and comment out some of it, such as creating the gemset, adding default settings, and creating admin accounts.
 Change `bundle install` to `bundle update`.

 The config files are setup to run Rails in development mode.
 If you would like to change it to production, edit the entrypoint.sh to change all of the `RAILS_ENV=development` statements, and the Passengerfile.json `"environment": "development"` line.